cdc-covid19-vtf/reComplete/README.md

 # should point into the reComplete repo (e.g. C:/Users/ptx4/Desktop/reComplete)
 here::here()

-# read in the data - lines 7 - 13
+# read in the data and the rePlot function - lines 7 - 22

 # read in the function rePlot.
 The function takes 4 paramters:
 *dataFrame*, *colName*, *imageID*, *imageTitle*